AdamGruszczynski/Snake_Pit/README.md

 2.You must first kick up the server by typing into the cmd line: python manage.py runserver

-3. This should output something like this:
+3.This should output something like this

 	System check identified no issues (0 silenced).
 	February 28, 2017 - 08:02:50